 2. Lack of balance

-Or one partner may feel that the support they are extending to their better half’s children is not being reciprocated in equal measure.
-The special concerns for blended families include a constant need to strike a balance between one’s biological offsprings and step-children.
+A relationship where both partners have children and extended families requires a delicate balance.
+Sometimes one parent tends to support his or her biological child more than that of his/her spouse.
+Or one person may feel that the support they are extending to their partner’s children is not being reciprocated in equal measure.
+Among the blended family challenges is a constant need to strike a balance between one’s biological offspring and step-children.

 3. Lifestyle differences